 and getValue()

-Second, this use of const
+Second, use of const

 to create compile-time constant variables does not extend to non-integral variables.
 And there are many cases where we would like non-integral variables to be compile-time constants too.